writethedocs/www/docs/conf/portland/2020/cfp.rst

 We welcome talks from first-time speakers, from industry experts, and from everyone in between.
 Whatever your background and experience, we prefer hearing about new approaches than about tried-and-tested technology.
 We especially welcome talks from underrepresented groups within the tech community.
+We want to hear a variety of viewpoints, so we limit speakers to two talks in any four year period at each location.

 **Mix of roles and perspectives**